 5. Cape Banks, La Perouse

-La Perouse has it all.
-The iconic Bare Island Fort, excellent sunset views and lovely little bushwalks are scattered around the area.
-It’s also a pretty under-the-radar location for whale watching.
-The Cape Banks walking track offers brilliant views over Botany Bay and a chance to spot some whales away from the crowds.
+La Perouse has it all — the iconic Bare Island Fort, stunning sunset views, and peaceful bushwalks scattered throughout the area.
+It’s also an underrated spot for whale watching.
+The Cape Banks walking track offers sweeping views over Botany Bay and a chance to spot migrating whales, minus the crowds.

 6. North Head, Manly

-North Head has so many lookout spots for whale watching you’ll have a hard time settling on one.
-From Shelly Beach to the paved Fairfax Walk, you can catch these glorious creatures in their natural habitat here.
-North Head also offers amazing views across Sydney Harbour National Park towards South Head.
+North Head has so many lookout spots for whale watching, you’ll be spoilt for choice.
+From Shelly Beach to the paved Fairfax Walk, this area offers excellent vantage points to spot whales in their natural habitat.
+You’ll also be treated to sweeping views across Sydney Harbour National Park and over to South Head.

 7. Malabar Headland National Park, Maroubra